Canada–United States border: Practical exclaves of Canada

 Campobello Island is a practical exclave of Canada, with land access to the mainland being only via Maine.

-The Quebec western portion of the Akwesasne reserve is a practical exclave of Canada because of the St. Lawrence River to the north, the St. Regis River to the east, New York State, U.S. to the south.
-To travel by land to elsewhere in Canada, one must drive through New York State.
+The western portion of the Akwesasne reserve is a practical exclave of Canada because of the St. Lawrence River to the north, the St. Regis River to the east, and New York State, U.S., to the south.
+To travel by land elsewhere in Canada, one must drive through New York State.
 Campobello Island is another practical exclave located at the entrance to Passamaquoddy Bay, adjacent to the entrance to Cobscook Bay, and within the Bay of Fundy.
 The island is part of Charlotte County, New Brunswick, but is physically connected by the Franklin Delano Roosevelt Bridge with Lubec, Maine, the easternmost tip of the continental United States.
 Premier, British Columbia, is an abandoned mining site accessible only through Hyder, Alaska.

 Practical exclaves of the United States

-This lake peninsula has the US–Canada border across it making land access to the US portion possible only through Canada.
+This lake peninsula has the US–Canada border across it, making land access to the US portion possible only through Canada.
 Image by U.S. Geological Survey.

 Alaska is a non-contiguous U.S. state bounded by the Bering Sea; the Arctic and Pacific oceans; and Canada's British Columbia and Yukon Territory.
 Additionally, because of the terrain, several municipalities in southeast Alaska (the "Panhandle") are inaccessible by road, except via Canada.
-Specifically, the town of Hyder, Alaska, is accessible only through Stewart, British Columbia, or by floatplane.
+Specifically, the town of Hyder, Alaska is accessible only through Stewart, British Columbia or by floatplane.
 Moreover, Haines and Skagway are accessible by road only through Canada, although there are car ferries that connect them to other Alaskan places.

-Point Roberts, Washington, is bounded by British Columbia, the Strait of Georgia, and Boundary Bay.
+Point Roberts, Washington is bounded by British Columbia, the Strait of Georgia, and Boundary Bay.
 In Minnesota, Elm Point, two small pieces of land to its west (Buffalo Bay Point), and the Northwest Angle are bounded by the province of Manitoba and Lake of the Woods.
 In Vermont, the Alburgh Tongue, as well as Province Point, which is the small end of a peninsula east of Alburgh, are bounded by Quebec and Lake Champlain.
 (Note: However, this peninsula and the island to its south are connected by road bridges directly to the United States mainland (as well as by a freight [and former passenger] rail line), such that it is possible to make a through journey in and out of the Alburgh Tongue without entering Canada.
 This is not true of the other practical exclaves listed here.)